mozilla/bug-handling/policy/feature-flags.md

 *   A comment is filed listing the name of the preference
 *   The `behind-pref` flag is set to +
-*   The `qe-verify` flag is set to ?
+*   The `qe-verify` flag is set to ?, requesting QA's attention

 ![Screenshot of Bugzilla with tracking pane open for editing displaying the behind-pref and qe-verify flags](/public/images/feature-flags-editing-in-bmo.png)

+By default, the preference enabling the feature **should not** be set.

 A patch lands in mozilla-central with the code for the feature controlled by the preference, then:

-*   By default, the flag enabling the feature **should not** be set
+*   The bug's status is moved to RESOLVED and resolution to FIXED.
+*   QA agrees to take on verfication, setting `qe-verify` to `+`
 *   The feature is tested with and without the flag set and confirmed to work
-*   If it passes `qe-verify` is set to + and work continues
+*   QA moveds the bug's resolution to VERIFIED
-*   Otherwise the patch is backed out to be landed again later
+*   Otherwise the patch is backed out to be landed again later, and the bug REOPENED

 RelMan and product management decide if the feature will be enabled in Nightly, then: